Message from the Minister of Tourism and International Transport

 Senator the Honourable Lisa Cummins

-We are delighted that agreement has been reached on the dates for the rescheduled 15th Session of the United Nations Conference on Trade and Development, which will now take place in Barbados from April 25 to 30, 2021.
+We are delighted that agreement has been reached on the dates for the rescheduled 15th Session of the United Nations Conference on Trade and Development, which will now take place in Barbados from October 3rd -8th, 2021.

 As Minister of Tourism and International Transport, I am enthusiastically looking forward to the prospect of welcoming so many distinguished visitors to our shores.
 My officials are working in close partnership with the tourism and hospitality sector on an active and exciting programme to meet the wide-ranging interests of participants expected to attend from the 195 member states of UNCTAD, from international and regional agencies, and from civil society, business, and academia.
 Our goal is to create, for all delegates, a truly enjoyable and memorable Barbadian experience, and a positive Conference atmosphere that delivers on the critical trade and development decisions we so desperately need at this uncertain juncture in world affairs.